formabble/releases/docs/docs/shards/shards/General/BitSwap64.md

 </div>

-This shard takes a 64-bit integer, reverses their order of its bytes, and returns the result as an integer.
+This shard takes a 64-bit integer, reverses their order of its bytes, and outputs the result as an integer.
 This is useful for converting between different endianness formats.

 --8<-- "includes/license.md"